fiyiogunkoya/IBM-BackEnd-Challenge/README.md

 localhost:5000 is where the server is running and where we will add our API requests to our local database.

 1) Get Pokemon by id:
-I used the /id endpoint and you will complete the url with your desired id as a parameter into this get request.
+I used the `/id` endpoint and you will complete the url with your desired id as a parameter into this get request.
 Full URL will look like this: `localhost:5000/id?id=<DESIRED_ID_NUMBER>` where `<DESIRED_ID_NUMBER>` will be replaced by a valid ID number.

+2) Get Pokemon by name:
+I used the `/name` endpoint and you will complete the url with your desired id as a parameter into this get request.
+Full URL will look like this: `localhost:5000/name?name=<NAME>` where `<NAME>` will be replaced by a valid pokemon Name.